-"In view of applicant's failure to file a brief within the time prescribed by Rule 192, the appeal stands dismissed and the proceedings as to the rejected claims are considered terminated: see Rule 197, third paragraph.
+"In view of applicant's failure to file a brief within the time prescribed by rule 192, the appeal stands dismissed and the proceedings as to the rejected claims are considered terminated; see rule 197(c).

 "This application will be passed to issue on claims (identify) which stand allowed provided the following formal matter(s) is (are) corrected.
 Prosecution is otherwise closed."